poonyanood124/Municipal-solid-waste/README.md

-# Municipal-solid-waste: An indicator reflect inequality
+# Municipal-solid-waste: An indicator reflects inequality

 ## <mark> 1.
 The situation of municipal solid waste in Thailand